Terms and conditions

 TERMS AND CONDITIONS of acceptance of advertisements for Madison Bell Ltd in Private Eye Magazine and www.eyeads.co.uk

 All advertisements (which term shall include inserts) at the instance of an advertising agency or any other person, partnership or company ("the Advertiser") which expression shall include its successors, assignees, executors and personal representatives as the case may be) are published and accepted by Madison Bell Ltd ("the Proprietors" which expression shall include its successors, assignees or agents) subject to the following terms and conditions:

 1. PRESSDRAM LTD has the sole right to determine whether or not to accept and publish advertisements and/or promotions in Private Eye Magazine and/or on its website.
 Accordingly, we reserve the right to reject any advertisement submitted for publication and we will not enter into correspondence.
-Any adverts which include reference or content of a sexual nature, a reference to adolescents, overseas-based companies, investment companies, political parties or personal blogs will not be submitted for approval.
+Any adverts which include reference or content of a sexual nature, a reference to adolescents, overseas-based companies, investment companies, products or services of a medical nature, political parties or personal blogs will not be submitted for approval.

 2. The Proprietors will endeavour to publish advertisements on the date(s) specified by the Advertiser but reserve the right to omit or suspend or hold over publication of any advertisement, notice or order or any part thereof without notice and to publish any advertisements so omitted or held over in a subsequent issue of the Title.
 The Proprietors will endeavour to give notice to the Advertiser where reasonably possible.